9 Branching and GithHub Team Workflow

 • Now it’s time to upload the branch to your repo on GitHub.

-If you go to GitHub for your repo, you can see it shows it is on Main and there is only 1 branch as in Figure 9.2.
+If you go to the remote repo in GitHub, it is on main and there is only 1 branch as in Figure 9.2.

 Figure 9.2: GitHub repo with only one branch.

-1. Create your new branch on GitHub with git push --set-upstream origin branchname where branchname is “testname”.
+1. Create a remote version of the branch on GitHub with git push --set-upstream origin branchname where branchname is “testname”.

 • This creates the upstream (origin) branch and completes the first push to that branch.

-• Refresh your GitHub page you will see the new branch listed under branches as in Figure 9.3.
+• Refresh your GitHub page to see the new branch listed under branches as in Figure 9.3.

 • Use the pull down to switch to branch testname.